VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  * Tests out of scope: Non-functional testing like performance, security testing is beyond scope of this project.
 No QA support for mobile application developed.
 Automation testing is beyond scope.
  ### 1.1.5 Risks detected
- * Project risks: the development team wont’t have the necessary training for these tasks, the database won’t support such a high volume of dates, short deadline, not-compliance with the rules regulated in the banking field, sick personnel, too little team members, too little team members, misunderstanding of the requirements.
+ * Project risks: the development team wont’t have the necessary training for these tasks, the database won’t support such a high volume of data, short deadline, not-compliance with the rules regulated in the banking field, sick personnel,few team members, misunderstanding of the requirements.
- * Product risks: Security risk-data leak, low performance of the Guru99 bank application, not having customer’s requests, appplication will crash.
+ * Product risks: Security risk-data leak, low performance of the Guru99 bank application, not having requests for using such bank application, appplication may crash.
  ### 1.1.6 Evaluating entry criteria
  The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.
   ## 1.2 Test Monitorig and Control